 Information provided to Doximity (or to third parties with whom it offers combined services) is also used to customize your experience on our website.
 For example, you can store “favorite” phone numbers for easy reference.

 Doximity takes the privacy of Users very seriously.
 We do not sell, rent, or otherwise provide your private information to third parties for marketing or other purposes.
 We may provide data about the usage of our services with third party service providers with whom we contract to help us provide our Services.
 For example, we may work with vendors, consultants or other third parties to host and maintain our data and website properties, analyze our data, or provide marketing assistance.
-All contracted third parties must agree not to use your personal information other than to fulfill their responsibilities to us and are bound by confidentiality agreements with regard to their use of such information.
+All contracted third parties must agree not to use your personal information and communications other than to fulfill their responsibilities to us and are bound by confidentiality agreements with regard to their use of such information.
 We may provide aggregated anonymous data about the usage of our services to third parties for such purposes as we deem, in our sole discretion, to be appropriate, including to prospective investors in Doximity.
 We may segment our Users by specialty, education, alumni groups, training, research, grants, trials, geographic location or other similar information and provide information from your public profile as part of our Services and product offerings.
-If you would like to be excluded from the aggregated research or products based upon aggregated or segmented data and Users’ activities on the site, please email email@example.com.
+If you would like to be excluded from the aggregated research or products based upon aggregated or segmented data and Users’ activities on the site, please email firstname.lastname@example.org.

 As part of our Services, we may share personal information with accredited Continuing Medical Education (CME) and Continuing Education (CE) providers who certify CME and CE activities, to process CME or CE activities you may choose to take through our Service.

 As part of our Services, we may also share public profile information with medical leading publications and ranking bodies, such as US News and World Reports to increase the visibility of our Users.